thingsboard/thingsboard.github.io/docs/paas/user-guide/notifications.md

 notification-center-inbox-bell-icon:
     0:
         image: /images/user-guide/notifications/notification-inbox-bell-icon-1-pe.png
-        title: 'Click on the bell icon to view incoming notifications.'
+        title: 'Click on the "bell" icon to view incoming notifications.'

 notification-center-sent:
     0:
         image: /images/user-guide/notifications/notification-center-sent-1-pe.png
-        title: 'The “Sent” tab displays the status of sent notifications.
-You may use the "Notify again" button to copy an existing notification and send it again.'
+        title: 'The "Sent" tab displays sent notifications and their status.
+You may use the "Notify again" button to send it again.'

 notification-center-recipients:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-1-pe.png
-        title: 'Click the "Add recipients" button;'
+        title: 'The "Recipients" tab displays the list of notification recipients.
+Here you can create and delete notification recipients here.'

 notification-center-recipients-1:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-2-pe.png
         title: 'Click the "Add recipients" button in the upper right corner of the "Recipients" tab.
 In the new window, enter the name of the notification recipients.
 Next, select one of the three types of recipients: platform users, Microsoft Teams, or Slack entities.
 In the "User Filter" list, select who you want to send notifications to.
-Than, click "Add";'
+Than, click "Add".'
     1:
         image: /images/user-guide/notifications/notification-center-recipients-3-pe.png
         title: 'The new recipient is added.'